michaeljklein/lorentz-contract-param/docs/morleyLanguage.md

 ## Instruction syntax:

-Instructions may be written in lower case:
+Instructions and macros may be written in lower case:

 ```
 DROP ~ drop